About Us

 The first phase of the project (2016-2019) was evaluated by Ecorys.
 The full report and executive summary are available to download.

 Unpaid carers are often invisible while they make an incredible contribution to their family, friends and the society.
-Most of their lives are based around the person they look after, and our aim is to look after them.
-Our mission is to help carers see the value in themselves, increase their motivation and energy and take back the control of their life.
+Most of their lives are based around the person they look after, and our aim was to look after them.
+Our mission was to help carers see the value in themselves, increase their motivation and energy and take back the control of their life.

-- Support carers to pursue their employment goals through confidence building and skills development.
+- Supported carers to pursue their employment goals through confidence building and skills development.

-- Highlight the benefits of employing carers, adopting carer friendly policies, and understanding the needs of carers in the workplace.
+- Highlighted the benefits of employing carers, adopting carer friendly policies, and understanding the needs of carers in the workplace.

-We provide carers with free support, designed to meet their individual needs and delivered in their local area.
-This includes:
+We provided carers with free support, designed to meet their individual needs and delivered in their local area.
+This included:

 - One to one support and advice with a dedicated Employment Personal Advisor